jyates/jyates.github.com/_drafts/fineo-retro.md

 ---
 layout: post
-title: Hard isn't Valuable: Looking back on Fineo
+title: "Hard isn't Valuable: Looking back on Fineo"
+location: San Francisco, CA
 tags: startup, retrospective, fail, lessons, iot
+regenerate: true
 ---

 I've decided its time to wrap up Fineo.
 I took a shot for a while (nearly two years!), but I'm _way_ past my original time deadline to get traction and well out of (allocated) money.
 I've spent the last few weeks writing up some of the interesting architecture/design work I did, so at least there is some decent record.
 At the same time, I've been reading a bunch to understand _where and how_ I went awry.